Friday, August 9, 2024

 Religion views morality much differently.
 They tend to treat humanity as too inferior a race to have thought up any useful moral rules on our own.
 Our morality must therefore have come from a superior source, something super human must be its origin.

-For Christians, morality is condensed into a single statement whenever it is convenient.
-The churches do not really believe that all of morality can be reduced to the imperative to love your fellows as you would have them love you.
-Church writers have filled many, many volumes with debates on moral rules.
-But the church is perfectly satisfied letting its sheep believe that all of morality can be found in that one remark.
-The church is all about believers in miracles, you know.
+Christians like to pretend that all of morality is perfectly condensed in a single statement.
+Church writers have filled many, many volumes with debates on moral rules, so we know that the churches do not officially believe that all of morality can be reduced to the imperative to love your fellows as you would have them love you.
+But the church is perfectly satisfied letting its sheep believe that all of morality can somehow be found in that one remark.
+The church is all about cultivating believers in miracles, you know.
 And if all of morality could in fact be captured in a few words, would that not be miraculous?
 So, let 'em believe, thinks the priest.

 Thus, divine command theory is simply inadequate.
 There are not enough commands in ancient lore about the gods to govern modern life, and there are too many divine commands in that lore that are quite simply morally wrong.
 Divine command theory cannot explain the wrongness of a divine command, but modern approaches to morality can.

 In the end, divine command theorists do not fully believe in divine command theory.
-They rely on something else to pick and select among the divine commands they decide to treat as authoritative.
-This something else is their actual morality in a very important sense, and they didn't get that morality from their allegedly authoritative text.
+They believe in something else, which they rely on to select from among the the set of all divine commands a smaller set which they treat as authoritative.
+This something else is their actual morality in a very important sense, and they don't get that morality from their allegedly authoritative text.
+There is no remark in the bible, for example, telling us to reject St Paul's lesson on women as teachers, nor a sentence advising us to reject Jesus' harsh view of divorced women.
+Something outside the text drives us to it.

 For more thoughts on the inadequacy of biblical morality, I recommend this video.